Camilotk/fsharp-by-example/content/chapters/types.md

 weight: 15
 ---

 F# is a statically typed language, meaning that the type of a value must be known at compile-time.
 F# has several built-in types that can be used to represent values in your programs.
-In this chapter, we will explore the basic types in F# and how to use them.
+We'll explore the basic types in F# and how to use them.

 ## Numbers